aedobbyn/beer-data-science/present/brewsentation.md

 ***

-Let's unnest just the fourth element of the `data` part of the response.
-This is the beer's `description`.
+We can grab just the fourth element of the `data` part of the response, the beer's `description` in a couple ways:

 ```r
 get_beer("GZQpRX")$data$description